flare-foundation/attestation-client/docs/config/configuration-system.md

   - Contains spammer configurations, files of the form `<source>-spammer-config.json` where source is the indicator of the source in lowercase letters (e.g. `btc`, `xrp`, etc.).
   - Property description: [IndexerConfig](../../src/indexer/IndexerConfig.ts)
   - Example: [`btc-indexer-config.json`](../../configs/.install/templates/indexer/btc-indexer-config.json)
-  - Not used in standard attestation suite deployement.
+  - Not used in standard attestation suite deployment.
 Spammers are used to simulate sending attestation requests that are based on already indexed data.
 - `sql`: SQL scripts for initialization of the indexer database ([prepareIndexer.sql](../../configs/.install/templates/sql/prepareIndexer.sql)) and attestation client database ([prepareAttestationClient.sql](../../configs/.install/templates/sql/prepareIndexer.sql))indexer configurations, files of the form `<source>-indexer-config.json` where source is the indicator of the source in lowercase letters (e.g. `btc`, `xrp`, etc.).
 - `verifier-client`: verifier route configurations for different rounds.
    - Contains verifier route configurations in the files with the names in the form `verifier-routes-<startRoundId>-config.json`, where `startRoundId` indicates the round id from which the configuration with the next higher `startRoundId` overrides it.